boers001/docker-introduction/markdown/part2.md

 !SUB
 ### Automated build
 * In Lab 1 we have build a docker container manually.
 In the first part of the second lab we automated our build using a Dockerfile.
 The next step is to automate the proces as whole.
 * The docker hub provides automated build.
-Follow the next steps to autoomate the docker build.
+Follow the next steps to automate the docker build.
 * The next steps will guide you to set up the build.
   * Create a git repo in GitHub or BitBucket, create an account if you don't have
   * Create a dockerhub account if you don't have it yet.